Source of Dinosaur-killing asteroid possibly found in darkest corner of Asteroid Belt

 Using computer modeling, the team now believes that the asteroid came from the outer half of the asteroid belt between Mars and Jupiter, a region long-thought to produce few impactors.
 This region is filled with larger carbonaceous chondrites asteroids left over from the formation of the solar system billions of years ago.

 Their model showed that the processes that can send these GDP asteroids hurtling towards Earth are 10 times as common as previously believed.
-And while not every displaced GDP asteroid ends up hitting Earth, it does mean that the shooting gallery of the inner solar system might have a lot more heavy hitters flying around then we originally thought.
+And while not every displaced GDP asteroid ends up hitting Earth, it does mean that the inner solar system might have more heavy hitters flying around then we originally thought.

 The modeling also puts the odds of an impact of this kind at once every 250 million years, which is in line with what scientists have found in the geological record.